Marcus Benjamin: Biography

+He married fellow editor Carolyn Gilbert on June 16, 1892.

 From 1896, he was the editor of the publications of the United States National Museum.
 He was an aide in the office of Naval Intelligence during World War I, and received a decoration by France.
 He was a fellow of the Chemical Society.

+He died at his home in Washington, D.C. on October 22, 1932, and was buried at Woodlawn Cemetery in The Bronx.